From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Growth sacrificed: Approximately $45K in declined/delayed opportunities

-Margin impact: 30% of profit redirected for 20 weeks = $132K deployed to reserves instead of growth
+Margin impact was 30% of profit redirected for 20 weeks, which meant $132K was deployed to reserves instead of growth.

 Week 21-40: The Scale Phase Enabled By Foundation